islamtaha/CrystalVM/README.md

     opcode  val    	        function
     ---------------------------------------------------------------------
     ADD     0       add the two top elements in the stack SUB     1       add the two top elements in the stack MUL     2       add the two top elements in the stack DEC     3       decrement the top of the stack
     INC     4       increment the top of the stack
-    ILT     5
-    IEQ     6
-    JMP     7
-    JMPT    8
-    JMPF    9
-    PUSH    10      push value to the top of the stack AND     11      do and operation the two top elements in the stack OR      12      do or operation on the two top elements in the stack XOR     13      do xor operation on the two top elements in the stack NOT     14      do not operation on the top element in the stack LOAD    15
+    ILT     5       pop a, then pop b, then if b < a excute the next instruction else skip the next instruction IEQ     6       pop a, then pop b, then if b = a excute the next instruction else skip the next instruction JMP     7       jump to a curtain inctruction number JMPT    8       pop the top of the stack and check if it is true then move to intsruction number JMPF    9       pop the top of the stack and check if it is false then move to intsruction number PUSH    10      push value to the top of the stack AND     11      do and operation on the two top elements in the stack OR      12      do or operation on the two top elements in the stack XOR     13      do xor operation on the two top elements in the stack NOT     14      do not operation on the top element in the stack LOAD    15      load a value to the top of the stack from local memeory GLOAD   16      load a value to the top of the stack from global memeory STORE   17      pop the top of stack and store it in some local address memory GSTORE  18      pop the top of stack and store it in some global address memory PRINT   19      pop the top of the stack then print it POP     20      pop the top of the stack
-    GLOAD   16
-    STORE   17
-    GSTORE  18
-    PRINT   19      pop the top of the stack then print it POP     20      pop the top of the stack
+    CALL    21      function call takes the address of the function and number of arguments of the function and the arguments are took from the top of the stack
-    CALL    21
     RET     22      return
     NOP     23      do nothing
     DROP    24      drop the value on top od the stack or remove it